The Bad, The Good & The Diabetes

 4. Know the pharmacist’s middle name

-5. Stabilizing blood sugar before bedtime to avoid late night reactions
+5. Stabilizing blood sugar before bedtime to avoid late-night reactions

-6. My fingers are pin cushion
+6. My fingers are pincushions

-7. Always Interrupting daily activities
+7. Always interrupting daily activities

 8. Stopping to take care of the diabetes